hapijs/hapi-pino/README.md

   For convenience, you can pass in `true` to always log `request start` events, or `false` to disable logging `request start` events

-  Note: when `logRequestStart` is enabled and `getChildBindings` is configured to omit the `req` field, then the `req` field will be omitted from the `request completed` log event.
+  Note: when `logRequestStart` is enabled and `getChildBindings` is configured to omit the `req` field, then the `req` field will be omitted from the `request completed` log event but the `req` field will always be there for the start log.
 This behavior is useful if you want to separate requests from responses and link the two via requestId (frequently done via `headers['x-request-id']`) , where "request start" only logs the request and a requestId, and `request completed` only logs the response and the requestId.